kandashi/Custom-Token-Animations/README.md

 When removed effects will slowly fade over 2 seconds.

+Custom Token Animations requires the use of the SocketLib module (https://foundryvtt.com/packages/socketlib)

 ## Animation Effects Breakdown
 - Name : name of the effect, must be unique to that token, an update with the same name will overwrite the previous effect
 - Image Path: path to the image to be used